jbajic/blog/_posts/2026-08-03-pq-quantization.md

 }
 ```

-which is a much smaller matrix basically containing $16 \times 256 \times 4 = 16384 B = 16KiB$.
+which is a much smaller matrix basically containing $16 \cdot 256 \cdot 4 = 16384 B = 16KiB$.
 This again reduces
 the calculation to just summing of 16 distances.

 $$d(x, y)^2 = \sum_{n=1}^{16} ADC[n][cx_n]$$